endergreen12/pjsekai-frida-scripts/README.md

 For reverseTargetJudge and removeMeshOffTrack please note that they might not work because not every track of every MV has the same name

-## misc.ts
+## misc/
-There are some features:
+There are some scripts in the folder:
 - Force retire to avoid sending abnormal data to the server

   ![out](https://github.com/user-attachments/assets/712aa0b6-f172-4413-b464-b5ae287e0d6b)